Prath-code/Ms_Exel/README.md

    - Formatting in Excel
    - Paste Special in Excel
-     A. Example 1: Paste Only Formatting
+     - Example 1: Paste Only Formatting
-     B. Example 2: Paste Only Values (Remove Formula)
+     - Example 2: Paste Only Values (Remove Formula)
    - Shortcut for Paste Special

 2. Excel Tables